Unincorporated association: Definition

 There is no statutory definition of an unincorporated association, so it has fallen to judges to define them.
 In the leading case, Conservative and Unionist Central Office v Burrell, Lord Justice Lawton defined an unincorporated association as:

-The essential elements are thus (i) that there exist members of the association; (ii) that there is a contract binding them inter se (i.e., multilaterally, binding each one of the members to every one of the other members); (iii) that they have a common purpose which is not business; and that (iv) there must have been a moment in time when a number of persons came together to form the association (although those persons need not be the present members).
+The essential elements are thus (i) that there exist members of the association; (ii) that there is a contract binding them inter se (i.e., among themselves, to the exclusion of outsiders); (iii) that they have a common purpose which is not business; and that (iv) there must have been a moment in time when a number of persons came together to form the association (although those persons need not be the present members).

 "Unincorporated"

-"Unincorporated" indicates that the association is not a legal person.
-If, say, the group of people wants to enter into a contract to hire a football pitch, then they cannot do this themselves but must appoint someone (usually one or more of the members) to act on their behalf.
-Similarly, an unincorporated association cannot own property (even its own funds): the members must appoint someone, usually a treasurer or committee, who will hold the property as a trustee.
+"Unincorporated" indicates that the association is not a legal person: it has no rights or duties in itself, and cannot acquire any.
+If, say, the group of people wants to enter into a contract to hire a football pitch (with the right to use it and the duty to pay for it), then the association cannot do this but must appoint someone (usually one or more of the members) to act on their behalf.

+Similarly, an unincorporated association cannot own property (even its own funds): the members must appoint someone, usually a treasurer or small committee, who will hold the property as a trustee.

 Special cases

 In some instances statute intervenes to allow an unincorporated association to be treated as if it has legal personality, without actually conferring legal personality upon it: for example, in the UK, a trade union.

+The UK also taxes an unincorporated association as if it were a company, without reference to the tax status of its members - despite the fact that those members are, in a strict legal sense, the only relevant persons.